 The Baja California peninsula is a boondocker’s paradise!
 There are miles and miles of stunning, undeveloped coastline where you can camp directly on the beach for free.

 Arroyos are popular places to boondock and are usually the only free spots to camp near towns.
-An arroyo is a dry creek bed or wash, that is left undeveloped to allow for proper water flow when it rains.
+An arroyo is a dry creek bed or wash that is left undeveloped to allow for proper water flow when it rains.
 Rain is rare during the winter months in Baja Sur, but be aware that flash floods are common in arroyos following thunderstorms.

 Getting to the most remote boondocking sites can be a little tricky since some require hours of driving along a desolate dirt road or are only accessible with a 4-wheel drive.
 But, as it typically works with boondocking sites anywhere, the harder it is to get to, the better the campsite.